egeulk/angular-windows-95-pink/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+You must run "$env:NODE_OPTIONS = "--openssl-legacy-provider" on Windows, "export NODE_OPTIONS=--openssl-legacy-provider" on Unix like OSes.

 ## Code scaffolding